Personal Immigration

 UK Graduate Visa: Eligibility, Conditions & Application Process

-The Graduate Visa is a post-study work route that enables international students who have successfully completed an eligible UK degree to remain in the UK for a period of up to two years – extended to three years for doctoral graduates – in order to work or seek employment at any skill level.
+The Graduate Visa is a post-study work route that enables international students who have successfully completed an eligible UK degree to remain in the UK for a period of two years for most non-doctoral applicants who apply on or before 31 December 2026, reducing to 18 months for most non-doctoral applicants who apply on or after 1 January 2027with three years for PhD or other doctoral graduates – in order to work or seek employment at any skill level.

 While the Graduate Visa does not provide a direct pathway to settlement (Indefinite Leave to Remain), it offers a valuable opportunity to gain work experience in the UK and, where appropriate, individuals on the Graduate Immigration Route can switch into an immigration route that leads to settlement, such as the Skilled Worker, Global Talent, or Innovator Founder route.